pesekt1/GloboTicket-Microservices/README.md

 ### RabbitMQ container:

-You can access it in the browser: http://localhost:15672/
+You can access the GUI in the browser: http://localhost:15672/

 ### MSSQL Server container (with volumes to persist data):